 This is a small batch chocolate peanut butter fudge recipe made with just a few minutes of hands-on time.
-All you need are some peanut butter chips, chocolate chips, premium chocolate baking bar like Ghiradelli's, can of sweetened condensed milk, and vanilla paste or extract.
+All you need is creamy peanut butter, chocolate chips, a premium chocolate baking bar like Ghiradelli's, a can of sweetened condensed milk, and vanilla paste or extract.

 One thing I love about this fudge is I can keep the ingredients on hand in my pantry and satisfy my sweet tooth in no time at all.